madrilene/eleventy-excellent/src/posts/2023-01-25-opengraph-images.md

 date: 2023-01-25
 ---

-When you share your blog posts, a thumbnail image appears - the image we define as an Open Graph Image.
+When you share your blog posts, a thumbnail image my appear - the image we define in our meta data as an Open Graph Image (`og:image`).

-Eleventy Excellent generates these images for your blog posts automatically.
+This starter now generates these images for your blog posts automatically.
 The fallback and default image for all other pages is the image set as `opengraph_default` in the `meta.js` global data file.

 `meta-info.njk`